The following requirements must be met in order to qualify for a disability pension:

 If partial or complete loss of working capacity occurred due to a non-work related injury or disease, and before the age of 65, an insured person acquires the right to disability pension provided that his or her qualifying periods (years of service) cover at least one third of his or her working life.

-The working life is shortened for the period in which the insured person:
+The working life shall be reduced for the period that the insured person:

-- Underwent voluntary military training or compulsory military service,
+- spends on voluntary military training or compulsory military service,

-- Who suffered a total loss of work capacity before the age of 30, if the insurance period lasted at least one year and if the total loss of work capacity was suffered during the insurance period or within one year after the termination of the insurance.
+- An insured person who suffered a total loss of work capacity before the age of 30, if the insurance period lasted at least one year and if the total loss of work capacity was suffered during the insurance period or within one year after the termination of the insurance.

 Temporary disability pension